 Among the most representative primates we can mention the leoncillo or pocket monkey, the black or yellow hand trunks, plovers, howler monkeys and barquis.

-Aquatic mammals such as: pink dolphin, giant otter and manatee.
+Aquatic mammals such as: pink dolphin and giant otter.

 Birds: There are 493 species; 17 are considered threatened, 31 are rare, 3 very rare: common tern, perico tui and pigeon partridge violaceae.